 The legislation established a transportation capital program in an amount not to exceed $1.6 billion annually from

-fiscal year 2013 through fiscal year 2016.
+FY 2013 through FY 2016.
 In each year, that amount includes a TTF component and a portion

 funded by the Port Authority of New York and New Jersey for specific highway projects that relate to Port